sefinek24/Stella-Mod-Documentation/md/introduction.md

 |-------------------------------|---------------------------------|:-----------------------------|:--------------------------------|:----------------------------|:--------------------------------|
 | <div align="center">✔️</div>  | Yes / Supported                 | <div align="center">❌️</div> | No / Not supported              | <div align="center">❓</div> | Uncertain                       |
 | <div align="center">🎯️</div> | Default not supported           | <div align="center">🤔</div> | Not tested                      |                             |                                 |

+### 🤝 〢 Contributing to the Documentation {#contributing-to-the-documentation}
+Are you interested in enhancing this documentation?
+We encourage you to contribute by creating [a new Pull Request](https://github.com/sefinek24/Stella-Mod-Documentation/pulls).
+Whether it's fixing typos, improving explanations, or adding new sections, your input is highly valuable.
+We appreciate every contribution and strive to make this documentation as comprehensive and user-friendly as possible.
+Your involvement makes a big difference! 👍

 ### 🐈 〢 Will we meet again, this time in the launching program? {#happy-end}
 Thank you for choosing the [Genshin Stella Mod made by Sefinek](https://sefinek.net/genshin-impact-reshade).
 We are confident that you will appreciate the enhanced visuals and the immersive gameplay experience it offers.
 Have fun suka blyat!